-Early life experiences shape us for much of the rest of our lives.
+Experiences early in life shape us for much of the rest of our lives.
 Children who are overweight or obese are more likely to become adults who are overweight or obese.

-On top of this, poverty has a lasting, damaging impact on the future life chances of children and also intensifies inequalities.
+On top of this, poverty has a lasting, damaging impact on the future life chances of children and intensifies inequalities.
 Fewer children in our poorest neighbourhoods have a healthy weight than in our wealthiest.
-Adverse childhood experiences (ACE) also have a significant impact on the educational experience and attainment of many children growing up in Scotland.
+It also has a significant impact on the educational experience and attainment of many children growing up in Scotland.

-For the same reason, actions taken to give children the best start in life has a benefit through an individuals' whole life.
+For the same reason, action to give children the best start in life has a benefit through an individuals' whole life.

 COVID-19 and the infection control measures that have been implemented to suppress the virus have had a significant impact on the lives of children, young people and families in Scotland.
 New and emerging evidence shows that children have been adversely affected by the pandemic in a variety of ways and that, as a result, services may need to adjust to cope with the post pandemic reality of many children.
-Those most effected are those living in poverty or on the edge of poverty.
+Those most affected are those living in poverty or on the edge of poverty.
 We have a key role in working with partners across the public sector to turn the findings from data, intelligence and evidence into action that improves the lives of those children most affected.